albeeralkhawri/Kitchen-Of-Iraq/README.md

   - When you click Log Out, you will return to the home page

 - The Add Recipe was test in this way below
-  -  tried to submit an empty form but did not send it and say please fill in the fields
+  -  tried to submit an empty form but, didn't work and, say please fill in the fields
   <img src="https://www.up-00.com/i/00160/8buxp2wbrein.png">

-  - I tried to submit an incomplete form but did not send it and say please fill in the fields
+  - I tried to submit an incomplete form but, didn't work and, say please fill in the fields
   <img src="https://www.up-00.com/i/00160/3cn9jp8tbvxw.png">

   - I have checked all the entries and confirmed that the user cannot send any empty fields